 The Civil Rights Movement Veterans site offers powerful examples of freedom movement posters, as does the Civil Rights Digital Library.
 Have your students get into groups and create their own to share.

 2. Explore black history through primary sources from the National Archives.

 There are literally thousands of resources to choose from, including this 1970s photo series of black Chicago.

-3. Let African American artists inspire your creativity.
+3. Let artists inspire your Black History Month activities.

 4. Learn about the Black Lives Matter movement.